lando/lando/.github/ISSUE_TEMPLATE/php.md

 ---
-name: NGINX
+name: PHP
-about: Something to do with our NGINX plugin.
-Note that this issue will get transferred over to `lando/nginx`
+about: Something to do with our PHP plugin.
+Note that this issue will get transferred over to `lando/php`
-labels: nginx
+labels: php
 ---